MaxineXiong/maxinexiong.github.io/README.md

 <br/>

-Welcome to the GitHub repository for my personal website - [**Maxine Xiong's Tech Odyssey**](https://maxinexiong.github.io/)!
+Welcome to the GitHub repository for my personal website - [**Maxine's Tech Odyssey**](https://maxinexiong.github.io/)!
 This repository contains the source code and assets for my website, which showcases my technical skills, certifications, projects, blog posts, and my resume.

 <br/>